-Not too long ago, I traveled to London to celebrate the release of An Unsuitable Duchess.
+Not too long ago I traveled to London to celebrate the release of An Unsuitable Duchess.
 It seemed an appropriate place to celebrate since my Secret Lives of the Ton series takes place there during the Regency era.
-While in London I had fun searching out locations to include in the third book of the series entitled An Unexpected Countess, which will be released June 1, 2017.
+While in London I had fun searching out locations to include in the third book of the series entitled An Unexpected Countess which is a treasure hunt romance.

 When St. James’s Square and the area around it began to be developed in the 17th century, it created a need for an extra church to accommodate the additional parishioners of St. Martin in the Fields.
 Henry Jermyn, the 1st Earl of St. Albans, gave some of his land for an additional church and churchyard.
 In 1672 he hired noted architect Christopher Wren to design an Anglican church.
 It was finished in 1684, and in 1685 the separate parish of St. James was created.